Here's every electric vehicle on sale in the US for 2020 and its range

 Chevrolet Bolt

 The Bolt was the mainstream car industry's first real, practical answer to Tesla's electric juggernauts.
-Its an affordable little hatchback that doesn't stick out like the i3 and packs plenty of all-electric range at 259 miles -- a nice increase over its initial 236-mile range.
-With a starting price of just $36,620, the Bolt has positioned itself as the perfect alternative to an interminable wait for a $35,000 Model 3 from Tesla.
+It's an affordable little hatchback that doesn't stick out like the i3 and packs plenty of all-electric range at 259 miles -- a nice increase over its initial 236-mile range.
+With a starting price of just $36,620, the Bolt has positioned itself as the perfect alternative to the no-longer-relevant $35,000 Model 3 from Tesla.

 Honda Clarity Electric